 's list of fictional elements, materials, isotopes and atomic particles

 - Digimon gives us Chrome Digizoid.
-How durable it is varies from Digimon to Digimon, but considering that most digimon that use it are Ultimate or Mega levels, who frequently boast power levels above nuclear bombs, it is usually very hard to break.
+How durable it is varies from Digimon to Digimon, but considering that most digimon that use it are Ultimate or Mega levels, who frequently boast power levels above nuclear bombs, it's usually very hard to break.

 - One Piece has Wapometal, created via the powers of prior villain Wapol's Munch-Munch Fruit.
 It's noted as being extremely durable and flexible.
 Among other things, it allows Franky to successfully build three vehicles which can also be a Combining Mecha.